alanwsmith/typing-rust.alanwsmith.com/src/introduction/status-line.md

 You may have noticed the "Status" line above the Code Runner.
-It's an experiment to see if we can improve coding tutorails by eliminating typos.
+It's an experiment to see if we can improve coding tutorials by eliminating typos.

-If you've ever done a tutorail where you entered a huge block of code only to get hit with an unrelated error message, you know why I built it.
+If you've ever done a tutorial where you entered a huge block of code only to get hit with an unrelated error message, you know why I built it.